SonyaMoisset/Pluralsight_Training/angular.md

 COMPLETED | 10/01/2016

 - Introduction and Project Overview
-- Creating a Mobile FIrst Website with Angular JS and Sass
+- Creating a Mobile First Website with Angular JS and Sass

 ## Play by Play: Learning AngularJS With Ken Cenerelli and John Papa by John Papa and Geoffrey Grosenbach
 COMPLETED | 12/01/2016